Trying to Rebel

 She became a conference junkie, finding ways to volunteer and get in on a discount.
 In Chicago’s urban classrooms, she continued to learn how children become readers and writers.
 She remained mystified by the numbers of children who were non-readers by 3rd grade.
 How could that be?
 The conference researchers she befriended taught her far more than her Masters Degree in Education.
 She discovered that the most impressive results came from using strategies for learning disabilities with all students.

-At a conference in the 90’s she was invited to be on staff at the Consortium on Reading Excellence (CORE).
-Their mission was to teach every K-8 teacher in California how to teach reading, based on a report from the NICHD.
-This report linked the growing population of children who did not read at grade level to the lack of systematic and explicit instruction in K-2.
-She wrote materials, presented in-services, conducted lesson demonstrations, and coached teachers.
-She also found time to pursue a second Masters Degree, in Reading and Assessment.
+At a conference in 1996 she was invited to work for the Consortium on Reading Excellence (CORE) in California.
+Their mission was to present the National Reading Panel research, hot-off-the-press, to K-8 teachers.
+This report – now referred to as “The Science of Reading” – revealed how children needed systematic, explicit literacy instruction in K-2.
+She wrote materials, presented in-services, conducted lesson demonstrations, and coached teachers in research-based literacy practices.
+She also found time to pursue a second Masters Degree - in Reading - of course.

 Grant money dwindled in 2000 and she went back to the classroom, teaching K-6 reading in small groups in Seattle.
 Active in the local IDA (International Dyslexia Association) and statewide literacy teacher cohorts, she continued to coach and mentor teachers and build her tutoring practice in reading and writing.